1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

 - Solid understanding of the product and ways that our customers use it.
-Evaluates scope to right-size a solution based on this understanding
+Evaluates scope to right-size a solution based on this understanding.
-- Consistently delivers on time and on target, even on larger tasks when given a clear definition
+- Consistently delivers on time and on target, even on larger tasks when given a clear definition.
-- Comfortable troubleshooting issues in their area of focus
+- Comfortable troubleshooting issues in their area of focus.
-- Regularly participates in team-level planning and drives some team-level communication
+- Regularly participates in team-level planning and drives some team-level communication.
-- Able to break down and estimate large initiatives
+- Able to break down and estimate large initiatives.
-- Writes code in a style consistent with the codebase, creates tests for their work
+- Writes code in a style consistent with the codebase, creates tests for their work.
-- Participates in improving engineering best practices
+- Participates in improving engineering best practices.

 </td></tr>
 <tr><td>